erdnaxe/kraby/docs/use_motors.md

 Now, you may restart the service with `sudo systemctl restart ser2net`.

+!!! note

-**Notice**: if you improperly disconnect the socket too many times, then you may need to restart `ser2net` service to clean up dead sockets.
+    If you improperly disconnect the socket too many times, then you may need to restart `ser2net` service to clean up dead sockets.

 It is also possible to use `socat` or `netcat` to achieve the same result, but you may have to write a Systemd service unit and make sure that the